Strip deformations of decorated hyperbolic polygons: Introduction

 This is obtained by following the proof structure in \cite{dgk}, using both hyperbolic strip deformations along finite arcs and parabolic strip deformations along infinite arcs.
-We strongly suspect that the entire arc complex is a finite closed ball, in the cases of both the surfaces.

 Finally, we also give a version of the above theorem for the undecorated ideal polygons and once-punctured ideal polygons.
-We show (Theorems \ref{Mainideal} and \ref{Mainpunc}) that the arc complex parametrises the entire positively projectivised deformation space in these cases. \begin{thm*} Let $\Pi$ be the topological surface of an ideal polygon $\ip n$ ($n\geq4$) or a once punctured polygon $\punc n$ ($n\geq2$) with a metric $m\in \tei \Pi$.
-Choose $m$-geodesic representatives from the isotopy classes of arcs.
-Then, the projectivised infinitesimal strip map $\mathbb{P}f: \ac \Pi\longrightarrow \ptan \Pi$ is a homeomorphism. \end{thm*}
+In these cases the arcs are finite with endpoints on non-consecutive edges of the polygon.
+We show (Theorems \ref{Mainideal} and \ref{Mainpunc}) that the arc complex parametrises the entire positively projectivised deformation space in these cases. \begin{thm*} Let $\Pi$ be an ideal polygon $\ip n$ ($n\geq4$) (resp. a once punctured polygon $\punc n$ ($n\geq2$)) with a metric $m\in \tei \Pi$.
+Fix a choice of strip template.
+Then, the projectivised infinitesimal strip map $\mathbb{P}f: \ac \Pi\longrightarrow \ptan \Pi$ $\simeq \s{n-4}\,( \text{resp. } \s{n-2})$ is a homeomorphism. \end{thm*} In a future paper we give the version of the above results for "bigger" decorated crowned hyperbolic surfaces.

 The paper is structured into sections in the following way: Section \ref{prelim} recapitulates the necessary vocabulary from hyperbolic, Lorentzian and projective geometry, and introduces every type of surface mentioned above along with their deformation spaces and admissible cones.
 In Section \ref{arc}, we discuss the arcs and the arc complexes of the different types of surfaces and study their topology.
 Section \ref{Sd} gives the definitions of the various strip deformations along different types arcs and some estimations that will be required in the proofs.
 We also give a recap of the main steps of the proof of their main result in \cite{dgk}.
 Finally, Section \ref{proof} contains the proofs of our main theorems.